fairozshariff/Data-Science-Project/README.md

-# Data-Science-Project
+# Python Courses By Coursera

+This repository consists of material from the following courses by Coursera
+- General Python fundamentals
+- Data analysis using Python
-It consists of Python for data science project from coursera
+- Python for data science (Project)